Mathuv/guides-django/README.md

 **starter_9**
 > This guide will show users how to setup documentation and collaboration dot files

+**starter_10**
+> This guide will show users how to setup PYTHONPATH, solve pesky problems with .pyc files, automate the creation of a django superuser and setup two virtualenvironments - python 2 and python 3.

 ### Who this is for

 Anyone who wants to learn about Django web development.
 This repo is a refined version of the notes that I took when I started learning Django.
 I hope that it can save you some time and questions and provide a quickstart into exploring some of the more advanced offerings of web development.